joaobarcia/Pointsquare/README.md

 	├── both/				> code runs both on client-side and server-side ├── client/				> code runs ONLY on client-side
-	|   ├── accounts/			> configurations files for the accounts package (manages users, logins, pwds, etc.)
+	|   ├── accounts/			> config files for the accounts package (manages users, logins, pwds, etc.)
-	|   ├── collections/		> code runs ONLY on client-side
+	|   ├── collections/		> instantiates MongoDB collections and connects them to the easy search package
-	|   ├── controllers/		> code runs ONLY on client-side
+	|   ├── controllers/		> not really sure :P have to look into it. traces from the boilerplate
 	|   └── router/				> code runs ONLY on client-side
 	├── public/				> files which can be publicly accessed
 	|   ├── ...